F.N.F. (Let's Go)

 "F.N.F.
 (Let's Go)" is a song by American record producer Hitkidd and American rapper GloRilla.
-It was released on April 29, 2022, and went viral through the video-sharing app TikTok.
-The song is considered the breakout hit for both artists.
-The song would be later included on Glorilla's debut EP, Anyways, Life's Great...
-(2022).
+It was released on April 29, 2022 as the first single from her debut EP, Anyways, Life's Great (2022).
+The song went viral through the video-sharing app TikTok and is considered the breakout hit for both artists.

 Background

 Hitkidd produced the instrumental of the song for a project he began working on in April 2022.
 He sent the beat to rapper Megan Thee Stallion, but when he did not receive a response, Hitkidd sent it to GloRilla instead.
 According to GloRilla, at the time he called, she "was on the toilet and gonna get my lashes done".
 Hitkidd requested that they create a summer anthem that the "girls can chant".
 They soon met at the studio.
 GloRilla requested to step out to smoke some Backwoods, and then came up with the lyrics, "I'm F-R-E-E, fuck nigga free".
 Within 30 minutes, they recorded the song that became "F.N.F.
 (Let's Go)".

 GloRilla recorded a since-deleted Triller video of her lighting a Backwood in the bathroom and playing the song.
 Through Hitkidd's advice on increasing the song's exposure, GloRilla changed her explicit second verse to boost radio play, and shot a music video for it.
 The video was shot by Ricco, who finished editing it that same night.
-The song was released the next day.
+The song was released the next day, and the music video was released alongside the single.
+It sees GloRilla and her friends "wilding out" and drinking.

 Two days later, Blac Noize!
 Recordings and Big Machine Label Group approached Hitkidd to re-release "F.N.F." on streaming platforms through their hip hop label venture.
 Soon after the song was made available on streaming platforms, it quickly gained recognition and popularity on TikTok.
 The song was also remixed by other artists.